Financial Services Company Cuts Loan Cycle Times and Trims Costs

 “We needed to be more efficient,” the executive said.
 “Canon Business Process Services helped us get there.”

-After our process experts analyzed the finance company’s current document management workflows, we came up with a “wraparound” document process to logically connect front-end document intake with imaging, file management, printing, and mail production functions—all with the help of technology solutions that make employees far more productive.
+After our process experts analyzed the finance company’s current document management workflows, we came up with a “wraparound” document process to logically connect front-end document intake with document scanning, file management, printing, and mail production functions—all with the help of technology solutions that make employees far more productive.

 Productivity stems from the new process: Each day when loan applications arrive in the mail, our team uses new barcode technology to log the applications in an electronic system.
 After preparing the documents, the Canon team images them.
 This process includes indexing, capturing data, and managing the quality control so all information is 100% accurate.
 Instead of taking a full day to get to the underwriting team, each contract file now becomes available to funding by 1 pm.